 New students must contact the Office of the Registrar in order to have a new account created in Populi.
 Unclassified students (that is, those not admitted to a degree program or currently in the application process) may register for classes right away.
-Degree- or certificate-seeking students, or those currently in the application process, must obtain registration approval from their adviser.
+Degree- or certificate-seeking students may register for classes upon admission to their program.